MikhailKuklin/WIP_mlflow_models_registry_example/README.md

 ## WIP!!!
 Part 3.
 */web-service-flask/* folder codes and files necessary for deployment of the model as a web service

 ## !!!NOT STARTED Part 4.
-Model monitoring with Evidently
+Model monitoring with Evidently package

 ## Setups